 Here the writer discusses the lost generation of the Bible that was forced to wander around in the desert for forty years because they were unfaithful (remember Exodus?).
 We've seen this before in Psalms: it's like a political commentator today comparing Vietnam to Afghanistan.
 The actual correctness of the analogy doesn't matter; it's the practice of referencing stuff from the past so your point resonates more with an audience.

-- And we're back to Exodus to remind us of the awesome things that God did for his peeps.
+And we're back to Exodus to remind us of the awesome things that God did for his peeps.
 Special bonus: shout-outs to Moses, Samuel, and Aaron—figures that the Israelites would have known well.

-- The only thing that lasts is God.
+The only thing that lasts is God.
 (And Twinkies.)
 No expiration date, no lapse of memory.
 Which is all that seems to comfort our long-suffering author, who really can't wait to stop eating ashes as his food (understandably).

-- Recap time.
+Recap time.
 Here we get Exodus in a nutshell—again.
 God lived up to his end of the covenantal bargain, and delivered his people from distress.
 Woot.

-- Here's another Exodus rehash, albeit a shorter one.
+Here's another Exodus rehash, albeit a shorter one.
 The upshot: God's so crazy great that he makes the mountains jump like rams.
 Nice.